I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 You Don't Have to Tell Fortunes to Use the Tarot

 I learned Latin when I was in school.
 Was it a waste of time?
 No, because learning Latin gave me an insight into how language is constructed.
 It helped me improve my English skills and fostered a fascination with the etymology of words.

 The same thing happened when I learned to read Tarot cards . . . except this time, they presented me with a clear map of human life.
-All our trials and tribulations are contained within that bunch of cards.
-All our emotions, motivations, and perceptions—right there.
+All of our trials and tribulations are contained within that bunch of cards.
+All of our emotions, motivations, and perceptions—right there.

 When things happen; when people act in a certain way; when you react in the way you do, it's easy to correlate it with a card or set of cards.

 That's why learning the tarot will change how you view life.